dfw2gug/dfw2gug.org/README.md

 which will generate the site.
 You can then either view it in a browser by loading the files, or you can run the simple local server with:

-    ./groovy serve.groovy [port]
+    ./gradlew startPreview

-and then point your browser to http://localhost[:port] to view the site.
+and then point your browser to http://localhost:8080 to view the site.
+This will run a simple server in the background - you can rebuild the site without restarting the server.

-> Note: You can leave the server running in a separate console window and run `gradlew jbake` repeatedly without restarting the server.

 ## Publishing